Dear friends of Disability Pride Madison,

 Second, we’ll be doing a short political education series the month of August to center the voices of Black Disabled people.
 Please stay tuned to our Facebook page for more information on this.

 Third, we’ll be hosting a virtual gallery of Black Disabled creators and artists.
-All artists will be paid a stipend from the grant funds that we typically would have used during a physical festival to pay for space, equipment, etc. The new form for exhibiting can be found here.
+All artists will be paid a stipend from the grant funds that we typically would have used during a physical festival to pay for space, equipment, etc.

 We want to emphasize now and commit once more to the racial justice work that is critical to existing as a predominantly white organization that seeks to root itself in disability justice.
 If you have any questions, please DM our pagel.
 We’re also available to take calls with questions - just send us some times you’re available and we will have one of our members call you.